Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 Setting Up Your Environment

-Verify Your Python Installation
+Verify the Python Installation

 python3 --version